-- it can be for the same duration as the initial period of transfer or for any shorter period but not less than thirty working days; and - the temporary transfer will be extended, and the employee (other than where that employee is excess to workplace requirements) will return to their original school at the expiration of the subsequent fixed period; or - the employee must be offered permanent transfer to the position if that employee is excess to workplace requirements and the initial and subsequent fixed periods exceed twelve months in total at the same school.
+- it can be for the same duration as the initial period of transfer or for any shorter period but not less than 30 working days and - the temporary transfer will be extended, and the employee (other than where that employee is excess to workplace requirements) will return to their original school at the expiration of the subsequent fixed period or - the employee must be offered permanent transfer to the position if that employee is excess to workplace requirements and the initial and subsequent fixed periods exceed 12 months in total at the same school

-If an ongoing employee is selected for a further advertised fixed term position of twelve months or less at the same school:
+If an ongoing employee is selected for a further advertised fixed term position of 12 months or less at the same school:

-- the temporary transfer will be extended and the employee (other than where that employee is excess to workplace requirements) will return to their original school at the expiration of the subsequent fixed period; or - the employee must be offered permanent transfer to the position if that employee is excess to workplace requirements and the initial and subsequent fixed periods exceed twelve months in total at the same school.
+- the temporary transfer will be extended and the employee (other than where that employee is excess to workplace requirements) will return to their original school at the expiration of the subsequent fixed period or - 23 This document was downloaded as a PDF from the Department's Policy and Advisory Library (PAL) www2.education.vic.gov.au/pal.
+To ensure you are accessing the most up-to-date information, please refer to the digital version of this information on the PAL website.

+• the employee must be offered permanent transfer to the position if that employee is excess to workplace requirements and the initial and subsequent fixed periods exceed 12 months in total at the same school

-The arrangements for an ongoing employee who is the successful applicant for a non-school based fixed term vacancy of twelve months or less are set out in the Release to non-school locations policy.
+The arrangements for an ongoing employee who is the successful applicant for a non-school based fixed term vacancy of 12 months or less are set out in the Release of Staff to Non-school Locations Policy.